glowiak/batchbsd/README.txt

 In v6 I tested curl (and wget), but IE engine is back!
 In v7 to execute commands type "su" and "root" to access root console (v7 isn't LTS version, because "su" is in alpha phase)

+In test+unstable builds (in 7 pbin is defualt enabled) to enable pbin (binary (exe) packages installation from internet: runt nano pbin.bat
+#change "NO" to "YES" in "set pbin_enable=NO" line,
+#save and exit nano
+#done pbin is enabled!